ibm-cloud-docs/powervs-vpc/deploy.md

 1. Select **Create a new architecture** for a new deployment or **Extend VSI on VPC landing zone** to extend existing deployment with new PowerVS workspace
 1. Select the **PowerVS Workspace** variation.
 1. Click **Review deployment options**.
     - Select **Add to project** to add this deployment to an IBM Cloud project and combine it with other deployments.
-IBM Cloud projects includes several additional pipeline steps before deployment, including deployment validation, cost calculation, compliance verification and approval process.
+IBM Cloud projects include several additional pipeline steps before deployment, including deployment validation, cost calculation, compliance verification and approval process.
     - Select **Create from the CLI** to get the CLI command.
 With that command you can trigger the deployment from the CLI.
     - Select **Work with code** to embed the code into other terraform deployments.
     - Select **Deploy with IBM Cloud Schematics** to trigger deployment process directly.